-Proctitis refers to inflammation of the lining of the rectum.
+Proctitis refers to inflammation of the rectum’s lining.
 The rectum is a muscular tube at the lowest part of the large intestine.
-Waste passes here from the colon just before exiting through the anus.
+Waste passes through here from the colon just before exiting through the anus.

 Inflammation of the rectal lining can cause pain, discharge, and other unusual symptoms.
 This inflammation has a range of causes, which may result in either a short bout of proctitis or a more long-term issue.